egorbunov/aucont/README.md

 ```

 1. You will be asked to provide your root password to build docker container, where all tests run
-2. You will be asked to write container root password to do some aucont privileged stuff.
+2. You will be asked to write docker container's root password to do some aucont privileged stuff.
 Password is `111` as specified in `container/Dockerfile`
+3. As last test stage `sh` shell prompt will show up, that `sh` shell runs inside container, actually, it is just aucont started with command: `./aucont_start /path/to/rootfs /bin/sh`.
+So you can manually check isolated environment.